Best 5 cities for real estate agents

 "It's truly the city that never sleeps, especially for real estate.
-I've shown apartments at 9 p.m. at night, taken calls up until 11 p.m. and have had morning meetings as early at 7 a.m.
-If you want to be an agent in this city, don't plan on shutting down ever."
+I've shown apartments at 9 p.m. at night, taken calls up until 11 p.m., and have had morning meetings as early as 7 a.m.
+If you want to be an agent in this city, don't plan on shutting down — ever."

 Sharon Gonzalez | Broker